Biracial and multiracial identity development: Renn's Ecological Theory of Mixed Race Identity Development

 Like Root's resolutions, Renn's theory accounted for the fluidity of identity development.
 Each of the stages represented above are non-linear.
 Renn explained that some students from her studies self-identified with more than one identity pattern.
 This is why the total percentage of these identity patterns are more than 100 percent.
 For example, a participant of European and African-American descent may have identified as multiracial initially, but also as Monoracial or Multiple Monoracial depending on the context of their environment or interactions with other individuals.
 An ecological approach also suggests that entitling any racial identity over another regardless of being multiracial, racial or monoracial will repeat the issues of other identity models (Mawhinney & Petchauer, 2013).

 Commonalities of Racial Identity Development Theories

-The commonalities of these theories characterize mutli-racial identity development as marked struggle especially in early development.
+The commonalities of these theories characterize multi-racial identity development as marked struggle especially in early development.
 Most approaches reserve the ages between 3–10 years old to having confusion and outside confrontation that continue well even to adult years of a biracial individual.
 Some of these struggles include inconsistent identification within both private and public spaces, justifying identity choices, pressure to identify with one race, lack of role models, conflicting messages, and double rejection from both dominant and minority racial groups.
 These hardships are various and ultimately impact maturity and adjustment to society depending on the environment in which the child is raised and the interactions they had.